-- 6. Fill out the Create a synthetic response fields as follows: - In the Name field, type a human-readable name for the response.
+- 6. Fill out the Create a synthetic response fields as follows: - In the Name field, enter a human-readable name for the response.
 For example crossdomain.xml. - From the Status menu, select an HTTP code to return to the client.
-For example, 200 OK. - In the MIME Type field, type text/x-cross-domain-policy for the MIME type of the response. - In the Response field, add the correctly-formatted crossdomain.xml content you want the request to respond with.
+For example, 200 OK. - In the MIME Type field, enter text/x-cross-domain-policy for the MIME type of the response. - In the Response field, add the correctly-formatted crossdomain.xml content you want the request to respond with.
 See cross-domain permissiveness and restrictiveness for additional details. - 7.
 Click the Create button.
 Your new response appears in the list of responses. - 8.
 Click the Attach a condition link to the right of the name of your new response.
 The Create a new condition window appears. - 9.
-Fill out the Create a new condition fields as follows: - From the Type menu, select Request. - In the Name field, type a human-readable name for the response condition.
-For example crossdomain.xml. - In the Apply if field, type req.url == "/crossdomain.xml". - 10.
-Click the Save and apply to button to create the new request condition. - 11.
-Click the Activate button to deploy your configuration changes.
+Fill out the Create a new condition fields as follows: - From the Type menu, select Request. - In the Name field, enter a human-readable name for the response condition.
+For example crossdomain.xml. - In the Apply if field, enter req.url == "/crossdomain.xml". - 10.
+Click the Save and apply to button to create the new request condition.